CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Data Sharing with SD Connect user interface

 !!!
 Note
-        If you are planning to use SD Desktop to process sensitive data, you or your collaborators can encrypt a copy of the data with CSC public encryption key.
-However,             if you are planning to use your own encryption keypair or if you are planning to share data with your collaborators and analyze them with different services,                 check the [encryption with own permanent key pair paragraph](./data_encryption.md) to learn more.
+        If you are planning to use SD Desktop to process sensitive data, you or your collaborators can encrypt a copy of the data with CSC public encryption key and upload           the data to SD Connect.
+You will then be able to import the data in SD Desktop, where they will be automatically decrypted.
+        However, if you are planning to use your own encryption keypair or if you are planning to share data with your collaborators and analyze them with different services,         check the [Data encryption with Crypt4GH for data sharing or encryption with own permanent key pair]](./crypt4gh_client.md) and the                                           [Quick start guide]  (./quickguide.md) to learn more.